mahavedalla/mahavedalla/docs/notes/notes-nibbana.md

 A few claims made by Tan Ajaan as I recall them:

 1. Nibbāna is outside of space and time

+Meditations 5: "This is deathless; this is something that time can't touch, because it's outside of time."
+M5: "The Buddha's teachings never end with a negative.
+They go through the negative to something positive that lies beyond: for example, as mindfulness of death leads ultimately to the deathless."

+At some point, one hasn't attained the deathless.

+M5: "The important thing is that there's a deathless and you haven't found it yet."

 2. There is no causality outside of space and time

 3. The fetters are cut following (unsure of the verb he used, which is relevant) the experience of Nibbāna

 Meditations 11: "It’s that glimpse—the seeing—that cuts the feers."
+Meditations 5: "One of the results of attaining nibbana is that you can be totally detached and equanimous toward the six senses"

 4. The experience of cessation lasts a moment